 Assistive Technology (AT) refers to any equipment or software designed to help disabled individuals perform tasks they would otherwise find difficult or impossible.
 In the context of education, these technologies are used to support disabled students in learning, communication, and participation in classroom activities.

-A lire aussi : Can AI-Powered Analytics Improve Crop Disease Detection in UK Agriculture?
+Sujet a lire : Can AI-Powered Analytics Improve Crop Disease Detection in UK Agriculture?

 AT varies based on the specific needs of the students and covers a broad spectrum of tools.
 These include screen readers for visually impaired students, speech-to-text solutions for those with writing difficulties, and adaptive hardware like specialized keyboards or pointing devices for those with motor disabilities.
 By integrating AT into classrooms, schools in the UK are breaking down barriers and ensuring that disabled students have equal access to education.